sshmaxime/solidity-sandbox/README.md

 ##### Proxy Contract

-The Proxy Contract is a "gateway" to the implementation contracts.
-It's basically a contract delegating every call to the implementation contracts.
+The Proxy Contract is a "gateway" to an implementation contract.
+It's a contract that delegates every call to its implementation contract.

 It also have some functions to upgrade the implementation contracts.
 By default, the owner of the Proxy Contract is the Admin Contract.

 ##### Admin Contract

-The Admin Contract is the owner of the Proxy Contract (i.e the only one that is allowed to upgrade the implementation contract).
+The Admin Contract is the owner of the Proxy Contract (i.e the only one that is allowed to upgrade the implementation contract address).
 By default, the owner of the Admin Contract is the initial proxy deployer.

 ##### Implementation Contract